pranav007082/AI-Resume-Insights/README.md

 ## Backend Setup

 ### Environment Variables
-Create a `.env` file in the backend directory with the following content:
+Create a `.env.dev` file in the backend directory with the following content:

 ```
 DEBUG=1